CoolProp/CoolProp/Web/coolprop/wrappers/MATLAB/index.rst

 Pre-compiled Binaries
 =====================
-Pre-compiled binaries can be downloaded from :sfdownloads:`MATLAB`.
+Pre-compiled binaries can be downloaded from :sfdownloads:`MATLAB` for your architecture, or from the development buildbot server at :bbbinaries:`MATLAB`.
 Download the files appropriate to your installation of MATLAB.

 Usage
 -----